TOP (TOP) Price Reaches $0.0015 on Major Exchanges

-TOP (CURRENCY:TOP) traded down 1.6% against the U.S. dollar during the one day period ending at 17:00 PM E.T. on February 22nd.
-In the last week, TOP has traded 14.2% lower against the U.S. dollar.
-TOP has a total market capitalization of $6.88 million and approximately $191,393.00 worth of TOP was traded on exchanges in the last day.
-One TOP token can now be bought for approximately $0.0015 or 0.00000015 BTC on major cryptocurrency exchanges including Hotbit and Huobi Global.
+TOP (CURRENCY:TOP) traded up 1.7% against the dollar during the 1-day period ending at 14:00 PM E.T. on February 23rd.
+TOP has a total market capitalization of $6.98 million and approximately $222,628.00 worth of TOP was traded on exchanges in the last day.
+In the last seven days, TOP has traded 1.9% lower against the dollar.
+One TOP token can now be bought for about $0.0015 or 0.00000015 BTC on cryptocurrency exchanges including Hotbit and Huobi Global.

 Here’s how other cryptocurrencies have performed in the last day: